envoyproxy/examples/wasm-cc/example.rst

 Step 5: Check the proxy has been updated
 ****************************************

-The Wasm filter should instead inject "Hello, Wasm world" at the end of the response body.
+The Wasm filter should instead inject ``Hello, Wasm world`` at the end of the response body.

 .. code-block:: console